Inclusive Search and Selection

 Search Committees

-Form a committee with diverse representation, the proper training to lead an equitable search, and well-established timelines and roles, including:
+Form a committee with a range of different perspectives and expertise, the proper training to lead an equitable search, and well-established timelines and roles, including:

 - Hiring Manager: Sets the tone for an equitable process; appoints the search committee Chair and members; collaborates with the Chair to determine who will review and narrow down applications.